 - 3 pounds lean stewing beef cut into 2-inch cubes (I have used a lean chuck roast, and a top round roast with good results, I purchase chuck because it often is less expensive)

 - 2 tablespoons flour

-- 3 cups of a full-bodied young wine such as a chianti (This is almost a full bottle, I generally just pour in the whole bottle)
+- 3 cups of a full-bodied young wine such as a Chianti (This is almost a full bottle, I just pour in the whole bottle)